if-els3/securelocker/README.md

 - Navigate to the SQL tab and run the SQL code from the server/database.sql file to create the rfid_system database and its tables.

 ## Step 2: Server Setup
 - Place the server/ directory and all its contents inside your XAMPP's web root folder.
-This is typically C:\xampp\htdocs\.
-The path should look like C:\xampp\htdocs\rfid-access-control\server\.
+This is typically `C:\xampp\htdocs\`.
+The path should look like `C:\xampp\htdocs\rfid-access-control\server\`.
 - Open server/log_uid.php and server/index.php and verify the database credentials match your setup (default is username="root" and password="").

 ## Step 3: ESP32 Setup
-- Open the esp32/rfid-aes.ino file in the Arduino IDE.
+- Open the rfid.ino file in the Arduino IDE.
 - Install the required libraries listed in the Prerequisites section using the Arduino Library Manager.-
 - Update the Wi-Fi credentials in the code:
 ```